Soil biology and soil management

 Many of these products are effective and valuable, but there are limits to what can be accomplished with a management approach that targets specific organisms.
 Inoculants will have little effect or only a temporary effect if the organisms cannot compete in their new environment.
 Furthermore, some benefits of soil organisms come from a mix of organisms, not from a few specific species.

-In the Soil Management publication (BU-7399 in this series) you started a list of your soil-friendly management practices.
+In the Introduction to soil management, you started a list of your soil-friendly management practices.
 After reading this section, try to estimate the effect of your practices on soil biology.
 Which ones promote a healthy, complex community?
 Which ones are most damaging?
 Should you consider changing them?

 To understand why management practices make a difference to soil life, it helps to back up and examine the vast diversity of micro- and macro-organisms living in the soil and the critical roles they play in agriculture.